forestgrape/coronavirus/index.md

     - Surgical masks significantly reduced the overall number of RNA copies by 3.4 fold.

-    >Assuming for  reduction of small exhaled aerosols an average of 2.5 and a reduction 50%, so a factor 2, for inhaling: everybody wearing a mask would yield a reduction of factor 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled).
+    >Assuming a reduction of exhaled aerosols by a factor of 2.5 and a reduction by a factor 2 - i.e. a 50% reduction - for inhaling: everybody wearing a mask yields a reduction of factor 5 = (2 times fewer particles inhaled) * (2.5 times fewer particles in the air since fewer exhaled) for aerosol transmission.
 This can yield a significant reduction in public indoor rooms (e.g. Supermarkets or Public Transport). <!--This would be a greater reduction in the reproduction factor than  observed for other measures.
 A factor 5 reduction would be enough to reduce the reproduction factor below 1 if an initial value of 4 is estimated (an estimate from the imperial college in London by Ferguson, Bhatt et al](#ferguson-bhatt).[in work]-->